lpnh/why-rust/src/prologue.md

 solve it is by turning them off and then on again.
 "That's just the way things are."

-It doesn't matter how much knowledge we have acquired in life, or how smart or how creative we are.
+It doesn't matter how much experience we have acquired in life, or how smart or how creative we are.
 When something stops working unexpectedly, or even worse, when it works but in a really weird and unpredictable way, we sooner rather than later end up just accepting it.
 At some point, everyone will just give up.